nabil-github0/fb-phishing/README.md

 The page will reload when you make changes.\

+**alert#9a6700;Warning**
- **Warning**:This is purely for educational purposses.
+This is purely for educational purposses.
 Do not use it for your personal satisfaction.
 And do not use it to harm anyone.